zyoohv/Lilink/README.md

 I would like use it as a tool for some intimate friends.

+But now it seems that can be used as a  more widely area.

 For example

 1. I create a count named: zyoohv
 2. Than i finish my profile
 3. The system confirm my profile
-4. Set my setting, for example let people can search me
+4. Set my setting, for example let people can not search me
 5. Add friends

 Now, Every time i change my information, such as my telephone number, all my friends will change it by system.
 Of course i can get all my friends' information.